neurodatascience/nipoppy-ppmi/README.md

     - Neuromelanin images: `acq-NM`
   - For some images, the acquisition plane (`sag`/`ax`/`cor`) or type (`2D`/`3D`) cannot be easily obtained.
 In those cases, the filename will not contain an `acq` tag.
 - `dwi`
-  - All files have the `dwi` suffix.
+  - All imaging files have the `dwi` suffix.
   - Most images have a `dir` tag corresponding to the phase-encoding direction.
 This is one of: `LR`, `RL`, `AP`, or `PA`
   - Images where the phase-encoding direction cannot be easily inferred from the series description string do not have a `dir` tag.
   - Some participants have multi-shell sequences for their diffusion data.
 These files will have an additional `acq-B<value>` tag, where `value` is the b-value for that sequence.